gort818/qtwebflix/README.md

 Arch users do not need to compile qtwebengine with proprietary codecs, the offical package has them enabled.

-Ubuntu 17.04/17.10 - qtwebengine comes with proprietary codecs
+Ubuntu 17.04/17.10/18.04 and Linux Mint 19 - qtwebengine comes with proprietary codecs

        Grab the deb package from releases
        chmod +x widevine.sh